Find out if you're a Southern Water customer, check your water quality, or explore our interactive map to see what's going on in your area

 The programme’s third element, which was assessed and agreed alongside various organisations over many years, was a project at Candover to top up the River Itchen with water abstracted from the chalk aquifer – bringing further resilience to the river during extreme drought.

-However, the Environment Agency (EA) has since announced plans to renew its Candover abstraction licence at a much reduced five million litres a day rather than the 27 million litres a day we expected.
+However, the EA has since announced plans to renew its Candover abstraction licence at a much reduced five million litres a day rather than the 27 million litres a day we expected.

 We had planned to adopt the licence from the EA for short-term use during a severe drought.
-In light of this recent development, we have suspended any further design or access discussions regarding the Candover scheme until the Environment Agency’s licence renewal process is completed.
+While we wait for the results of the Inquiry, we have suspended any further design or access discussions regarding the Candover scheme until the Environment Agency’s licence renewal process is completed.